morea-framework/morea-framework.github.io/src/quickstart.md

               To git@github.com:morea-framework/basic-template.git
                  683ff6d..6fe3b5e  master -> master

 Now your site should be publicly available.
 For example, if your account is "johndoe" and your repo is "CS300-Fall2014", then you should be able to retrieve your site at [http://johndoe.github.io/CS300-Fall2014](http://johndoe.github.io/CS300-Fall2014).

-**Note:** the morea-publish.sh script assumes you are working alone.
-If you are working with others and need to pull their commits from the repository, you'll need to invoke additional git commands as part of your work flow.
-Otherwise you could get errors when trying to push your changes.

 # 5. Summary